 - Guaranteed message delivery

-During the validity period of the message, the messages that are published to a topic are automatically pushed to subscriber clients based on specified retry policies and content formats.
+The messages that are published to a topic are automatically pushed to subscriber clients during the validity period based on specified retry policies and content formats.
 Retry policies include:

 - Specifies three retries.